microsoft/minecraft-samples/behavior_pack_sample/README.md

 1. Select My Behavior Pack and click Activate to add the behavior pack to the world.
 1. Click Create to create your world.

 You now have aggressive cows in your world (for better or worse).
-Keep your eyes peeled for them!
+Good luck!

 ## Manifest

-- [structures](https://github.com/microsoft/minecraft-samples/blob/main/rtx_behavior_pack/entities/cow.json): This is a modified cow entity programmed with aggressive behavior.
+- [entities/cow.json](https://github.com/microsoft/minecraft-samples/blob/main/rtx_behavior_pack/entities/cow.json): This is a modified cow entity programmed with aggressive behavior.
 - [manifest.json](https://github.com/microsoft/minecraft-samples/blob/main/rtx_behavior_pack/manifest.json/): This is the manifest.json folder for the sample behavior pack.